Why do you need to read your gas meter?

 There are four main types of meters:

-2. How do I read a standard gas meter?
+1. How to read a standard gas meter

 This is the most common type of gas meter in Ireland.

 - Take a note of the five black numbers from left to right; and